MicrosoftDocs/globalization/globalization/reference/glossary.md

 A glyph may be a composite of multiple characters or a combination of a base character with modifiers (diacritics).
 For example, the characters A and E may be displayed using the composite glyph Æ, and the letter a with an acute accent is the glyph á.

+## locale

+The term "locale" is used both to refer to a locale's name (locale code) and to refer to a body of locale-specific properties identified by that name.

+A locale name is generally formed from the code for the language, an optional script code, and the code for a country or region.

+A locale can refer to a set of data containing the locale-specific information required to format dates, times, numbers, and currency.
+The locale also contains characteristics such as:

+* system of measurement
+* calendar
+* currency symbol ($, €, ¥, £, ฿, ₱, ₭, ...)
+* currency code (USD, AUD, GBP, EUR, INR, DKK, YEN, ...)

+The Common Locale Data Repository (CLDR) is a standardized source of locale data.
+CLDR is used by libraries such as the International Components for Unicode (ICU), globalize.js, Windows APIs, and .NET.

 ## localization

 The process of adapting a product so that it's suitable for use in a specific locale, including translating the applications user interface and user assistance.